Image by Gerd Altmann

 Well, the Universe started to promptly provide the answer to that question.
 As I was cleaning the house on the weekend, I needed some newspaper for window-washing, so went to the cupboard where I have a stack of old newspapers.
 I grabbed one out of the pile, and the article on the front page of that section jumped out at me.
 It was "Does Prayer Matter?".
 The article had statistics from a survey that had been done, and I thought... hum, I'd like to read that, so I set that paper aside to read later and grabbed another one.

 Then later in the week, I went to the local dollar store to get some flip-flops.
 As I was trying on a few pair, I saw out of the corner of my eye a guy stick a pair of flip-flops into the side of his cowboy boots.
 Wow!
 That stunned me!
 I'd never seen anyone shoplifting before.
-And he saw me at the same time.
+And he saw me at the same time, and a chill came over me.
 Well, I won't go into the details here as to what happened next, as I'm saving that for another article (article #2).

 As I drove away from the store, I realized that I'd just been handed another topic for an article, I commented to the Universe, OK, thanks for the topic for an article, but could we keep them a bit less traumatic please?